 4. W3 Total Cache

-Just like the Yoast plugin, I believe this to be the best caching plugin, and you should definitely have it amongst your other must-have WordPress plugins.
 It can be pretty hard and tricky to set up, though.
-There’s a basic and simple set up that works fine for some sites, but usually the settings depend from theme to theme.
+There’s a basic and simple set up that works fine for most, but usually, the settings depend from site to site.

-Anyway, if everything is done properly, with this caching plugin you can greatly improve your site’s speed, that’s for sure.
+Anyway, if everything is done and works properly, with this caching plugin you can improve your WordPress site’s speed.

 5. Spam Destroyer